transcode-open/apt-cyg/README.md

 apt-cyg
 =======

-apt-cyg is a command-line installer for Cygwin which cooperates with Cygwin Setup and uses the same repository.
+apt-cyg is a Cygwin package manager.
+It includes a command-line installer for Cygwin which cooperates with Cygwin Setup and uses the same repository.
 The syntax is similar to apt-get.
-Usage
-examples:
+Usage examples:

 * `apt-cyg install <package names>` to install packages
 * `apt-cyg remove <package names>` to remove packages